-The current study is aimed at examining the attributes of the measurement process and imperfections which distort the quantum correlations present in entangled systems.
-This provides an natural extension to the problem of whether an entropic information-measurement attributes relations exist as well.
-We focus on two key attributes: a) the measurement duration, and, b) the quantum level precision for a model system of a qubit pair immersed in a common reservoir.
-In order to keep the numerical analysis tractable, we adopt the Feynman's path integral framework \cite{Feyn1,Feyn2} to interpret quantum measurements, and in particular, employ a variant of this formalism based on the restricted path integral formalism \cite{menbk,mensky}.
+This study is aimed at examining the attributes of the measurement process and imperfections which distort the quantum correlations present in entangled systems.
+Following the approach in an earlier work \cite{thil}, we focus on two key attributes: a) the measurement duration, and, b) the quantum level precision for a model system of a qubit pair immersed in a common reservoir.
+In order to keep the numerical analysis tractable, we adopt the Feynman's path integral framework \cite{Feyn1,Feyn2} to interpret quantum measurements.
+In particular we employ a variant of this formalism based on the restricted path integral formalism \cite{menbk,mensky}.
 Within the restricted path framework, the continuous measurement of a quantity with a given result is monitored by constraints imposed on the Feynman's path integral.
-Accordingly an anti-Hermitian term is added to the Hamiltonian describing the dynamics of the measured system.
-In the presence of non-Hermitian terms which appear in highly precise measurements, the measured system may evolve via one or more complex routes, and the final readout is ill-defined.
-The key feature in this work is the possibility that projections associated with imperfect measurements can be performed, a departure from conventional treatments.
-The restricted path integral is appealing as it is dependent solely on the information gained from the measurement procedure, and independent of the detailed construct of the measuring device.
-The dependence on generic features of the secondary system acting as the observer or measuring device is therefore reduced.
-This provides some simplification when investigating the effects of measurements.
+Accordingly an anti-Hermitian term is added to the Hamiltonian that describes the dynamics of the measured system.
+In the presence of non-Hermitian terms introduced during highly precise measurements, the measured system may evolve via one or more complex routes, and the final readout becomes ill-defined.
+The key feature in this work is thus the perusal of the idea that state reduction can be associated with imperfect measurements, which departs from conventional treatments.